 - You are never done growing customer relationships or improving business results.
 That's why Customer Relationship Management is a journey.

-- To accelerate that journey, CRM 2.0 is a framework that applies best practices to advance CRM technology for improvements to user objectives such as productivity and personal performance outcomes; customer objectives such as improved customer experiences; and business objectives such as increased customer acquisitions, share and retention.
+- To accelerate that journey, CRM 2.0 is a framework that applies best practices to advance the technology for improvements to user objectives such as productivity and personal performance outcomes; customer objectives such as improved customer experiences; and business objectives such as increased customer acquisitions, share and retention.

 - And here's an atypical upside of the CRM 2.0 movement.
 You generally don't need to buy more software.
 Research published in the CRM Benchmark Report found that companies, on average, use less than 26% of their CRM software capabilities.
 That leaves a lot of potential to use existing technology to ratchet up top line revenues and bottom-line savings, and vastly improve the financial return on a big investment.